A step-by-step guide to personalized video production (examples included)

 - Render videos on a set time interval

-- Have the end user trigger the render
+- Have the end-user trigger the render

-If you want to save money, and reap the most benefits out of your personalized video campaign you need to do some optimization.
-Producing personalized videos is usually priced on a per video, or a per video minute basis.
+If you want to save money and reap the most benefits out of your personalized video campaign you need to do some optimization.
+Producing personalized videos is usually priced on a per-video or a per-video-minute basis.
 This means that the more video you create, the more you will pay.

 - Does everybody on that list need a video, or can someone be skipped?

 In cases where you are sending personalized videos in sales emails, doing a batch render might be inefficient.
-If you have 1000 people, and your open rate is 20% then you really need only 200 videos.
-In cases like this, creating a trigger will save you a lot of money.
-The trigger can be the user opening the email they got or something similar.
+If you have 1000 people, and your open rate is 20% then you really need only 200 videos targeting your most active subscribers.

-Tools for personalized video production
+Best tools for personalized video production

 Plainly API allows you to create the exact workflows that suit your business needs, without any compromises.
 This means you can use ANY data source you wish, and distribute videos to any channel you wish.

 Don’t believe me?
-Here’s a video in which i explain how to set up a personalized video production in under 15 minutes using Plainly, Integromat, and Google Spreadsheets.
+Here’s a video in which I explain how to set up a personalized video production in under 15 minutes using Plainly, Integromat, and Google Spreadsheets.